-If all those involved in the procedure can go to the workplace, the employer should firstly consider whether a face-to-face hearing can be safely arranged.
-The employer must follow the government's guidelines on working safely during coronavirus, including carrying out a risk assessment of their workplace.
+If all those involved in the procedure can go to the workplace, the employer should firstly consider whether a face-to-face 'hearing' can be safely arranged.
+A hearing is a meeting where the employer hears all the evidence to make a final decision.
+The employer should follow guidelines on working safely during covid, including carrying out a risk assessment of their workplace.

-If the employer goes ahead with a face-to-face meeting, it's important that the employee's chosen companion can also attend the meeting in person if the employee wishes.
+If the employer goes ahead with a face-to-face hearing, it's important that the employee's chosen companion can also attend in person if the employee wishes.

-If a face-to-face meeting cannot be safely arranged, or if anyone has another reasonable objection to holding the meeting in person, it should be considered whether it's possible to carry out the procedure remotely in a fair way.
-If this is not possible, it may be appropriate to suspend the meeting.
+If a face-to-face hearing cannot be safely arranged, or if anyone has another reasonable objection to holding the hearing in person, it should be considered whether it's possible to carry out the procedure remotely in a fair way.
+If this is not possible, it may be appropriate to suspend the hearing.

 Carrying out a procedure remotely